rwpogge/modsIDL/README.md

  > [![DOI](https://zenodo.org/badge/167826611.svg)](https://zenodo.org/badge/latestdoi/167826611)

+This should be cited in the bibliography of your paper.
+The link should provide you with information on the citatin, includng template BibTeX entries to use.

 We and our funding agencies thank you for properly acknowledging their support in your papers.

 ## Author & History